johnnyflame/awesome-expat/README.md

 ### Berlin
   * [Settling in Berlin](www.settle-in-berlin.com) - Informations about registration, bank account, finding a flat and etc.
+  * [All About Berlin](http://allaboutberlin.com) - Guides about settling in Berlin, finding a flat, starting a business etc.
   * [John Worth Euroblog](https://jonworth.eu/how-to-find-a-flat-in-berlin/) - How to find a flat in Berlin

 ## Interviewing